FrostyX/fedora-magazine/2021-march.md

 ## AWS CLI v2

-[AWS CLI v2][aws-cli-2] brings a steady and methodic evolution of the first client version based on community feedback, rather than massive redesign.
-It introduces new mechanisms for configuring credentials and newly allows to import credentials from the _.csv_ files generated in the AWS Console, and provides support for AWS SSO.
+[AWS CLI v2][aws-cli] brings a steady and methodic evolution based on the community feedback, rather than a massive redesign of the original client.
+It introduces new mechanisms for configuring credentials and newly allows to import credentials from the _.csv_ files generated in the AWS Console, and also provides support for AWS SSO.
 Other big improvements are server-side auto-completion, and interactive parameter generation.
 A fresh new feature is interactive wizards, which provide a higher level of abstraction and combine multiple AWS